balderdashy/sails-docs/reference/ModelProperties.md

 ```

-### Overview

-Inside an attribute definition, you can specify a `columnName` to force Sails/Waterline to store data for that attribute in a specific column.
-Useful for working with existing/legacy databases.

 ### Example

+Now for a more thorough/realistic example.

-For example, let's say you have a `User` model in your Sails app that looks like this:
+Let's say you have a `User` model in your Sails app that looks like this:

 ```javascript
 // api/models/User.js